bradleyeckert/chad/verilog/doc/spif.md

 ### Ping data

-A 'ping' command (0x42) sends 5 bytes out the UART:
+A 'ping' command (0x42) sends 7 bytes out the UART:

 - BASEBLOCK, first 64KB sector of user flash
-- KEYID, identifies the boot code decryption key (0 = plaintext)
-- PRODUCT_ID0, product ID\[7:0]
+- Product ID\[7:0]
-- PRODUCT_ID1, product ID\[15:8]
+- Product ID\[15:8]
+- SerialNumber\[7:0];
+- SerialNumber\[15:8];
+- SerialNumber\[23:16];
-- 0xAA, sanity check
+- 0xAA, indicates a valid ping format

-- RESERVED, ignore this and treat it as a spare slot for future use
+The SerialNumber is 0 if there is no serialization.
+If you make it (and the decryption key) programmable, it can be associated with the key through the use of a KDF so that the key can be deduced from the serial number.

-The "Product ID" (or `pid`) is used to manage ISP.
+The "Product ID" (or `pid`) and BASEBLOCK are used to manage ISP.
 If you build products with `chad`, you can pick your own `pid` bytes.
 I charge you nothing, unlike rent-seeking bodies like USB-IF and IEEE.
 Yup, numbers as free as air.
-If you want to reserve your PRODUCT_ID1 to avoid collision with other adopters of `chad`, add it to this list and do a pull request:
+If you want to reserve your PRODUCT_ID to avoid collision with other adopters of `chad`, add it to this list and do a pull request:

-### Reserved PRODUCT_ID values
+### Reserved PRODUCT ID values

 - 0, Demonstration models for `chad`
 - 1 to 99, Reserved for Brad Eckert's commercial projects